Haaarbo/Modulo-Iniciante-C-Beecrowd/README.md

-# Modulo-Iniciante-C-Beecrowd
+# Begginer-Category-C-Beecrowd
- Resolução das questões do módulo iniciante da beecrowd, em C.
+Troubleshooting the beecrowd beginner module, in C.